-- Both taxes hinge on whether an employer offers eligible employer-sponsored health coverage to "full-time employees," but the nature of the penalty will depend on the cost to employees and the terms of coverage. - The proposed regulations clarify that for a calendar year during which an employer is an applicable large employer, the employer mandate standards generally are applied separately to each person that is a member of the controlled group comprising the employer (with each person referred to as an "applicable large employer member") in determining liability for, and the amount of, any assessable payment.
+- Both taxes hinge on whether an employer offers eligible employer-sponsored health coverage to "full-time employees," but the nature of the penalty will depend on the cost to employees and the terms of coverage. - The final regulations clarify that for a calendar year or plan year during which an employer is an applicable large employer, the employer mandate standards generally are applied separately to each person that is a member of the controlled group comprising the employer (with each person referred to as an "applicable large employer member") in determining liability for, and the amount of, any assessable payment.

+- Large employers who do not offer "minimum essential coverage" to substantial all of its full-time employees and have at least one full-time employee who receives premium tax credits would be assessed a fee of \$2,000 for every full-time employee beyond the first 80 employees. - The "applicable payment amount" for 2014 is \$166.67 with respect to any month (that is, 1/12 of \$2,000). - The amount will be adjusted for inflation after 2014.

+80-Employee Reduction for 2015

-- Large employers who do not offer "minimum essential coverage" to substantial all of its full-time employees and have at least one fulltime employee who receives premium tax credits would be assessed a fee of \$2,000 for every full-time employee beyond the first 30 employees. - The "applicable payment amount" for 2014 is \$166.67 with respect to any month (that is, 1/12 of \$2,000). - The amount will be adjusted for inflation after 2014. - 30-Employee Reduction. - The number of individuals employed by an applicable large employer as full-time employees during any month is reduced by 30 for purposes of calculating the penalty tax on large employers not offering a health care plan. - While this reduction may decrease the amount of the penalty tax that may otherwise be due, it does not change the employer's status as an applicable employer. - Application to controlled groups on a pro rata basis.
+- The number of individuals employed by an applicable large employer as full-time employees during any month is reduced by 80 for purposes of calculating the penalty tax on large employers not offering a health care plan. - While this reduction may decrease the amount of the penalty tax that may otherwise be due, it does not change the employer's status as an applicable employer. - Application to controlled groups on a pro rata basis.